TheEngineerOne/5eApp/README.md

-# 5eApp Readme
+# Lib5e
 ## Overview

-Welcome to 5eApp, an application designed to streamline access to Dungeons & Dragons 5th Edition (DnD 5e) materials.
+Welcome to Lib5e, a library designed to streamline access to Dungeons & Dragons 5th Edition (DnD 5e) materials.
 This project is developed in [Kotlin](https://kotlinlang.org/) and utilizes [Gradle](https://gradle.org/) as the build tool.
 ## Features

 - Material Access: Access a wide range of DnD 5e materials, including rules, classes, spells, monsters, and more.